Bears (The Bear): Critical reviews

 The A.V.
 Club gave "Bears" an A− grade, with Jenna Scherer commenting, "It's a classic entry into the wedding-episode canon, complete with reunited exes, estranged relatives, and dishy revelations.
 It also represents a pivotal moment for our big three characters: Carmy exorcising his demons, Sydney's priorities coming into focus, and Richie realizing he's not as alone as he thinks."

 Vulture's Marah Eakin rated it five out of five stars, writing, "I think the resolution I liked the most in this episode happens around Richie, who went into the wedding after essentially having a panic attack in the alley, chain-smoking while peppering Sydney with Philip K. Dick quotes.
 Inside, though, he ends up bro-ing down with Frank, who it turns out is also desperately jealous of Richie's relationship with his daughter and deeply afraid that he's going to be a shitty stepdad to Eva.
-Richie is pretty generous to calm him down and teach him about parenting game face when he could have leaned into his selfish desire for his daughter’s love, and it's clearer than ever that Richie has become a much better person than he was when The Bear started."

-A. J. Daulerio of Decider.com rejected the episode as an improbable stack of contrivances and, more broadly, felt that it betrayed the initial premise of the series:
+Richie is pretty generous to calm him down and teach him about parenting game face when he could have leaned into his selfish desire for his daughter's love, and it's clearer than ever that Richie has become a much better person than he was when The Bear started."
+A. J. Daulerio of Decider rejected the episode as an improbable stack of contrivances and, more broadly, felt that it betrayed the initial premise of the series.

-I know—it's weird and unnecessary to be so thoroughly annoyed by a TV show that is, for the most part, very entertaining or at the very least, interesting to watch.
-What I enjoyed the most about the first and part of the second season was that the Berzatto family disease lacked an easy solution and the writing never allowed for that to happen.
-This was what made it an important show, in my opinion, especially for adult children of alcoholics who rarely get to see the weight that they carry displayed on TV so thoughtfully.
-But, man, like what on earth is the point of laying that groundwork only to dig it up and toss it our faces with these inane Fak subplots and then resolve some of life's heavier moments at a ding-dong wedding?
-Life just doesn't work that way.
-Everybody knows that—the writers know that.
-That's the point, right?
-That everything falls apart.

 The New Republic was similarly critical, arguing that "the big Berzatto episode doesn't earn its run time—an hour and nine minutes!"

-Retrospective reviews

-In 2025, Vulture ranked "Bears" as 10th-best out of 38 episodes of The Bear, describing it as "just plain fun."

-TVLine listed Larson's appearance as Francie as one of the top TV cameos of 2025.